MEDIA, POWER AND REGULATION - 2025/6

 Resourcefulness and Resilience

-The online participation assessment will build student resilience as they are in conversation with their peers.
-They will be able to test ideas and get peer feedback through the online discussion that develops their argument-building skills for the final essay.
+The group presentation will build student resilience as they develop their presentation skills and confidence in a supportive group and class environment.
+They will be able to test ideas and get peer feedback through class discussions before the final research proposal assessment.

 Programmes this module appears in